Ph.D., University of California, Riverside

 Environmental Sociology, Political Economy, Sustainability Science, Sociology of Development

-Andrew Jorgenson is Professor of Sociology and Professor of Environmental Studies at Boston College.
+Andrew Jorgenson is Professor and Chair in the Department of Sociology at Boston College.
+He is also Professor of Environmental Studies at Boston College.
 The primary area of his research is the human dimensions of global environmental change, with a particular focus on the political economy and human ecology of climate change and natural resource depletion.
 His secondary areas of research include the environmental and institutional conditions that shape public health disparities in developing nations, the political economy of development and inequality, and the global dimensions of environmental concern.

-He is the founding co-editor of Sociology of Development, a new journal published by University of California Press.
-He currently serves on the editorial boards for Sociological Forum, International Journal of Comparative Sociology, Nature + Culture, Human Ecology Review, Critical Sociology and Environmental Sociology.
+He is the founding co-editor of Sociology of Development, a journal published by University of California Press, and he serves on the editorial boards for various disciplinary and multidisciplinary journals.

 Recent Honors and Awards

 2016 Distinguished Scholar, National Socio-Environmental Synthesis Center, Annapolis, MD

 2015 Allan Schnaiberg Outstanding Publication Award, Environment and Technology Section, American Sociological Association